Extensions Overview

 Creating an extension¶

-Extensions are packaged as part of an app which is published to the app marketplace.
-To create an extension, first create an app and then add the extension definition to the app's manifest.
+An extension ships as part of an app.
+To create one, first create an app, then add an extension definition to the app's manifest.

 appIdentifier: "@your-app-identifier"